jottofar/release-resource-diff/README.md

 # release-resource-diff

 # Description
-Checks if OpenShift Container Platform (OCP) resources, as defined by the manifests for one or more OCP releases, exist in a given newly installed OCP release.
+release-resource-diff checks if OpenShift Container Platform (OCP) resources, as defined by the manifests for one or more OCP releases, exist in a given newly installed OCP release.
 The purpose is to produce a list of resources which could exist on an upgraded clusters but can and should be removed.

 # Usage